open-sdg/translations-un-sdg/README.md

 # Translations - UN SDG

-A repository of translations of UN-controlled metadata about the Sustainable Development Goals (SDGs).
+A repository of translations of UN-created metadata about the Sustainable Development Goals (SDGs).

 ## History